• Modified on Aug 9, 2024

 Chitwan National Park

 Chitwan National Park was established in the year 1973 as Royal National Park in the plains of Terai.
 It is the very first National Park of Nepal from the approval of the Late King Mahendra with a total area of 952sq.km.
 Enlisted on the UNESCO World Heritage Site in the year 1984.
-This first national park of Nepal has situated in the southern part of Nepal 100 km from the capital city Kathmandu and is known for preserving the last population of One-Horned Rhinoceros and the last refugees of Bengal Tigers is home to 700+ species of wildlife including 50+ species of mammals, 525 species of birds, 55 species of amphibians and reptiles, and 113 species fishes.
-The Chitwan National Park offers a variety of activities such as wildlife safari, nature walk, wildlife photography, and many more jungle activities.
+This first national park of Nepal is situated in the southern part of Nepal 100 km from the capital city Kathmandu and is known for preserving the last population of One-Horned Rhinoceros and the last refugees of Bengal Tigers is home to 700+ species of wildlife including 50+ species of mammals, 525 species of birds, 55 species of amphibians and reptiles, and 113 species fishes.
+The Chitwan National Park offers a variety of activities such as wildlife safari, nature walks, wildlife photography, and many more jungle activities.

 • Regular entrance fee: NPR 1500 per person +13% VAT